-The core set of curricular materials for the majority of students is Everyday Mathematics.
-This program is specifically designed to provide a spiraling curriculum that revisits topics at increasing levels of depth.
+The core curriculum, Math in Focus, based on Singapore's approach to math education, emphasizes the importance of mastery, deeper-level conceptual understanding, and problem solving.
 Enrichment and enhancement activities are provided within the core materials.
 In addition, at all grade levels, teachers supplement curricular materials to provide challenges as well as reinforcement of important skills and concepts.

 The primary goal of the science program is to encourage children to understand and appreciate the systems and processes of the world around them.
 The curriculum focuses on the steps of scientific inquiry: defining a problem, creating a hypothesis, testing the hypothesis, making careful observations, drawing conclusions, and asking new questions.

 Our science program affords opportunities for purposeful exploration and experimentation that develops critical-thinking skills applicable to all aspects of life.
 Through examination of the physical, chemical, and biological world students begin to identify relationships.
 These relationships include cause and effect, patterns, and cycles.
 Process skills are taught by integrating background knowledge with experiential classroom activities and scientific terminology.
 These skills are reinforced and expanded at each grade level.

 Science journals allow students to document and communicate their findings from initial drawings to more complex analysis.
 The curriculum is integrated to connect with ideas and processes used across the curriculum.
 Mathematical skills, in particular, are given practical application in science.
 The curriculum is designed to teach benchmarks found in National Science Standards as well as the Minnesota State Standards for K-12 Science education.